yaying-00/Use-Mitsuba2-for-DiffuserCam-Design/README.md

 ## Running the examples

-The exampe codes follows `optim_vertices.py` in the [test repo](https://github.com/loubetg/mitsuba2-reparam-tests) and `invert_heightfield.py` in the [pathreparam-optix7 branch examples](https://github.com/mitsuba-renderer/mitsuba2/tree/pathreparam-optix7/docs/examples/10_inverse_rendering).
+The exampe codes follow `optim_vertices.py` in the [test repo](https://github.com/loubetg/mitsuba2-reparam-tests) and `invert_heightfield.py` in the [pathreparam-optix7 branch examples](https://github.com/mitsuba-renderer/mitsuba2/tree/pathreparam-optix7/docs/examples/10_inverse_rendering).
 The code can be executed with Python.
 For example,

 ```
 python copper_optm.py